paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 ### Visualization

 See the example chart below for a visual of the process of elimination.
 It starts at the top and each row tracks who the **voter's** top pick is.
 Each column is a voter.
 Transparency is used to represent the excess vote that remains after a quota is filled.
 As candidates are eliminated, the groups of voters become visually apparent.

 {% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04EMQz8l9QuYjuxs_sZiG61xSGu4gQUNAjBt-N4OGnF6bTFxK_xZLJfpZZ129TJx04bSyWXODQh0eUvI22eRJjY6zyNGifZdyo8p12jeY67kflsaEZsYzZoWSuVVtbyw1ao9IwtxmLD_y_6PSqVbr6ojLuV5W6Fa67jKXOGghCiuAEgKdQlhABugbHOAoJbqEjwRFKCRwMESdBI0HBARw004ogGIrBoTaE8beEsqOSsKuoQpMG0hdfXb7YbGsCquDCHZUqNejS0evVgBnwM5BjolXoGLdna7bpmKas5Hg-XaEsmOyztuECHFR0X6LCidwCs6I7ayG0dVlgFcHYa3sVgqPVUrCHEQGFQYEuCQ4Fj1mGhKwAWOt7UDe_ujuI4-jbzIBwgfDpdLm8fj5_v5_hbH06vL-fn8v0LhmM1_yEDAAA)"
 title = "Voter Chart By Round" caption = "See the chart at the bottom for a visualization of where votes were counted towards a candidate's victory.
 Mouse over the rounds to see how the chart progresses through the rounds. " comment = "voter chart time" id = "voter_chart_sim" %}

 Below this chart is another chart which I called a **power** chart.
 When a candidate is elected in a round, the voters whose vote counted for that candidate are added to fill up the power chart.
-The intuition is that the voter could have voted for someone else, so the candidate owes them some share of their power.
+The intuition is that the voter could have voted for someone else, so the candidate owes them some share of their power .
 (This is best viewed on a bigger screen. there's a lot of bookkeeping to do between rounds.)

 In the background is a dark bar that shows what total equality would look like.
 The height of this bar is each voter's ideal share of representation.
 As candidates get elected, the bar is covered, showing that voters got represented.
 Any part of the bar that is still showing after all candidates are elected shows that some voters are underrepresented.

 (The voters and candidates are arranged in a line by using an algorithm that solves the traveling salesman problem to keep voters together who are near each other in 2D space.
 Specifically, the ballots are used as coordinates or feature vectors since this 2D space isn't something you'd be able to see in an election.
 You can wiggle around the candidates in this chart to see them take the traveling salesman's route to visit all the voters.)

 {% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04EMQz8l9QuYjuxs_sZiG61xSGu4gQUNAjBt-N4OGnF6bTFxK_xZLJfpZZ129TJx04bSyWXODQh0eUvI22eRJjY6zyNGifZdyo8p12jeY67kflsaEZsYzZoWSuVVtbyw1ao9IwtxmLD_y_6PSqVbr6ojLuV5W6Fa67jKXOGghCiuAEgKdQlhABugbHOAoJbqEjwRFKCRwMESdBI0HBARw004ogGIrBoTaE8beEsqOSsKuoQpMG0hdfXb7YbGsCquDCHZUqNejS0evVgBnwM5BjolXoGLdna7bpmKas5Hg-XaEsmOyztuECHFR0X6LCidwCs6I7ayG0dVlgFcHYa3sVgqPVUrCHEQGFQYEuCQ4Fj1mGhKwAWOt7UDe_ujuI4-jbzuNIA4dPpcnn7ePx8P8ff-nB6fTk_l-9fV4vS8SEDAAA)"
 title = "Power Chart"
 caption = "See the chart at the bottom for a visualization of where votes were counted towards a candidate's victory.
 Mouse over the rounds to see how the chart progresses through the rounds. " comment = "power chart time" id = "power_sim" %}

 ### Quota Excess

 What happens if a candidate gets more votes than just a quota?
 The rule is that exactly a quota of votes is used up by the winner, which means the excess number of votes above the quota remains in the count.
 These votes will count in proportion to that excess amount.
 It's a calculation of dividing the excess by the quota to find the new weight for the vote.
 This bookkeeping makes sure that the power each voter gets from their vote is the same.
 It makes sure that all voters are as equal as possible.

 ### Quota with Other Ballots